 that despite all the increased talk about security in the wake of the Sept.
-11 terrorist attacks, most companies wouldn't add much, if anything, to their security budgets
+11 terrorist attacks, most companies wouldn't add much, if anything, to their security budgets for 2002.

 So my editor asked me, quite naturally, for a list of things security managers could do to beef up security without spending a boatload of money.
 I've come to the conclusion that when it comes to security, there's no such thing as a free lunch.
 There are free appetizers -- inexpensive or even free things you can do to close obvious security holes or to secure servers or network gear from a single vendor.

 But you'll quickly start running up a tab as you try to protect yourself against some of the more obscure or ambitious attacks out there.
 That's not just because security tools rapidly get more expensive as you need the capability to secure multiple vendor environments, but also because securing your organization well takes time.
 It takes time to assess vulnerabilities, weigh the business risk against the cost of protecting a given system, keep up with new threats and analyze new security tools.
 Even if every firewall and intrusion-detection system were free, you would still need to spend time to implement them properly -- and time is, eventually, money.